mattlbeck/glove80-zmk-config/README.md

 6. Flash the firmware to Glove80 according to the user documentation on the official Glove80 Glove80 Support website (linked above)

 Your keyboard is now ready to use.

+## Keymap Guide

+The keymap is purely for MacOS and is a work-in-progress that is heavily integrated with my hammerspoon configuration and additional tools that I used.

+ - See my dotfiles repo:

+What follows are notes on each layer and whether it  it currently in use

+ 1. colemak-dh.
+Keyboard layout with some frequently used symbols along the bottom
+ 2. sympad.
+A combination of symbols and a numpad on the right hand side
+ 3. cursor: Cursor navigation with copy/paste functions on the inner columns
+ 3. mouse: mouse control, clicking, and scrolling with copy/paste on the inner columns
+ 4. screen_nav: uses [Rectangle](https://rectangleapp.com/) to position and tile windows with a focus on widescreen monitor usage.
+Then there are keys to navigate tiled windows and tabs within tabbed programs.
+ 5. switcher: unused
+ 6. window: unused
+ 7. Amethyst: unused
+ 8. magic: glove80 magic functions - bluetooth, RGB, bootloader access and reset.

+ Additional notable features:
+  - I have modifiers lining the homerow when using layer 0, cursor, and mouse layers.